Anti-lock braking system: Early systems

 The concept for ABS predates the modern systems that were introduced in the 1950s.
 In 1908, for example, J.E.
 Francis introduced his 'Slip Prevention Regulator for Rail Vehicles'.

 In 1920 the French automobile and aircraft pioneer Gabriel Voisin experimented with systems that modulated the hydraulic braking pressure on his aircraft brakes to reduce the risk of tire slippage, as threshold braking on aircraft is nearly impossible.
 These systems used a flywheel and valve attached to a hydraulic line that feeds the brake cylinders.
 The flywheel is attached to a drum that runs at the same speed as the wheel.
 In normal braking, the drum and flywheel should spin at the same speed.
 However, when a wheel slows down, then the drum would do the same, leaving the flywheel spinning at a faster rate.
 This causes the valve to open, allowing a small amount of brake fluid to bypass the master cylinder into a local reservoir, lowering the pressure on the cylinder and releasing the brakes.
 The use of the drum and flywheel meant the valve only opened when the wheel was turning.
 In testing, a 30% improvement in braking performance was noted, because the pilots immediately applied full brakes instead of slowly increasing pressure in order to find the skid point.
 An additional benefit was the elimination of burned or burst tires.

 The first proper recognition of the ABS system came later with the German engineer Karl Wässel, whose system for modulating braking power was officially patented in 1928.
 Wässel, however, never developed a working product and neither did Robert Bosch who produced a similar patent eight years later.

+A similar braking system called Decelostat that used direct-current generators to measure wheel slippage was used in railroads in the 1930s.
+By 1951, flywheel-based Decelostat was used in aircraft to provide anti skid in landings.
+The device was on trials first in the United States and later by the British.
+In 1954, Popular Science revealed that there was preliminary testing of the Decelostat system to prevent car swirling on a heavy brake by the US car manufacturers in Detroit.
+However, there was no public information of the test results.